 Stop Guest post spam with WangGuard plugin:

 The major reason most of the bloggers don’t allow default registration level in WordPress as contributor to stop guest post spam.
 Spammers use many automated software’s to register on WordPress and for the submission.
 On a particular day, I used to see almost 100+ such spam submissions and it’s a headache to delete all posts one by one and delete the users.
 Now deleting a user doesn’t help here, as he can always register again and repeat the process.
-Initially I used to use Sabre plugin but later on I shifted to WangGuard WordPress plugin.
+I use WangGuard WordPress plugin.
 It works like Akismet and offer many level of protection from spam WordPress registration.
 It doesn’t stop spam 100%, but it gives option like you can one click trash the post and report users as spam blogger.
 To make user registration more secure, you can use a combination of Sabre + WangGuard.
 Once you have set up both the plugins, make sure you test your user registration page yourself and see if there is any kind of issues, genuine bloggers might face while registering on your blog.

 WordPress post notification plugin: Enable Submit for review